 Chalk Riot creates custom pavement art and chalkboard murals

-Our talented crew of artists is here to rock your walks in all of their dusty splendor.
+Our team is here to rock your walks in all of their dusty splendor.

-All of them are experienced in working in public arenas, interacting with hundreds of spectators, and are trained in traditional and modern street painting techniques.
+We are experienced in working in public arenas, interacting with hundreds of spectators, and are trained in traditional and modern street painting and mural techniques.

 Interested in working with us? drop us a line at cHELSEA@CHALKRIOT.com